Fiona Brands - Fade To Her Interview.jpg

 Ein weiterer Spielfilm, “

-Granada Nights” (R. Abid Khan) wurde für das Edinburgh International Film Festival Works in Progress Programm 2019 ausgewählt, gewann Best Feature Film beim Barnes Film Festival 2020 und hatte seine UK Auswertung 2021.
+Granada Nights” (R. Abid Khan) wurde für das Edinburgh International Film Festival Works in Progress Programm 2019 ausgewählt, gewann Best Feature Film beim Barnes Film Festival 2020 und hatte seine UK Kinoauswertung 2021.

-Layla” (R: Amrou Al-Kadhi) abgeschlossen.
-Der Film wird unter anderem von Film4 und BFI finanziert und Produzentin ist Savannah James-Bayly von Fox Cub Films.
+Layla” (R: Amrou Al-Kadhi) hatte seine Premiere auf dem Sundance Film Festival 2024 und wurde als Eröffnungsfilm des 2024 BFI Flare Festival ausgewählt.
+Der Film über die angehende Liebesbeziehung zwischen einer arabischen Drag Queen (Bilal Hasna) und einem systemkonformen Marketing Executive (Louis Greatorex) wird unter anderem von Film4 und BFI finanziert und von Savannah James-Bayly von Fox Cub Films produziert.
 Nina Yang Bongiovi via Significant Films, Farhana Bhula für Film4 und Kristin Irving für BFI sind executive producers.

 Fiona ist bei der Agentur Sara Putt Associates unter Vertrag und wird dort von Laurily Adams vertreten.